 When a delivery date is missed, the contractor is in default unless the delay is excusable under some term of the contract.
 Delays should be acted upon promptly.
-The Airports Authority may have the right to terminate and reprocure against the contractor's account.
-This right will be maintained between the time a delinquency occurs and the time a firm decision is made concerning what action is to be taken.
+The Airports Authority may have the right to terminate the contract and re-procure it against the contractor's account.
+This right will continue between the time a delinquency occurs and the time a firm decision is made concerning the action, if any, to be taken.